mjweaver01/player-probability/README.md

 # Player Probability

-A service that forecasts the probability of a player appearing in their next game.
+Forecast the probability of a player appearing in their next game.

 ## Setup